 - Wilt diseases – Sweet potatoes with yellow leaves might be the result of verticillium or fusarium, two of the most common sweet potato diseases.
 In either infection, the plant begins to yellow at the base and works its way up the plant.
 These fungal diseases can be spread by infected transplants.
 Practice excellent garden sanitation, crop rotation, use cut transplants rather than slips, and treat root seed with fungicide before planting.

-- Black root – Black root is another fungal disease that stunts and wilts plants, yellows leaves, rots tubers and eventually kills off the plant.
+- Black root – Black root is another fungal disease that stunts and wilts plants, yellows leaves, rots tubers, and eventually kills off the plant.
 Unfortunately, if the plant is afflicted, the tubers, even if they look fine, will become increasingly affected by rot in storage.
-Use disease free seed, practice crop rotation (allow 3-4 years between sweet potato crops) and treat the seed with fungicide prior to planting.
+Use disease free seed, practice crop rotation (allow three or four years between sweet potato crops) and treat the seed with fungicide prior to planting.

 - Alternaria – Alternaria leaf spot and leaf stem blight are fungal diseases that cause brown lesions on older leaves surrounded by a yellow halo.
 Stems and petioles become afflicted with large lesions that my result in defoliation of the plant.
 Again, plant disease resistant or tolerant seed that is certified disease free.
 Destroy all sweet potato detritus once harvesting is completed as well.